dkebler/4S/README.md

 bower install --save-dev <package>
 ```

-be sure to use the --save or --save-dev option so listing of your package ends up in bower.json.
+be sure to use the --save or --save-dev option so a listing of your package ends up in bower.json.

 The sass task will automagically invoke a sass-bower module in /lib which uses wiredep to grab all the paths for bower libraries that have .sass/.scss.
 This allows you to use a simple `@import('libname')` in your code and yet libsass (node-sass) will figure out where those live (yea!).

-In this repo I @import all bower scss packages in one file the `_packages.scss_` in the sass assests vendors folder.
+In this repo I @import all bower scss packages in one file the `_packages.scss_` in the `app/assets/styles/sass/vendors` folder.

 ### Styling

+##### Organization

+When it comes to styling I follow the "one file to rule them all" 7-1 philosophy found at these guidelines http://sass-guidelin.es/. written by the "God" of Sass Hugo Giraudel.
+This makes is easier in terms of workflow because the sass/scss files are "assembled" within the sass and that single file (currently `site.scss`) is then compiled, prefixed and sourcemapped, and sent to the `/public`  folder as a .css.
+That's one simple line to include it in your html header.
+That's way better than having gulp work on dozens of individual sass files.
+I more or less follow the 7-1 pattern which breaks out styling into logical pieces.
+With the help of a sublime text plugin called "dependents" https://packagecontrol.io/packages/Dependents one can easily traverse the files (works on js files as well!).
+This avoids the huge monolithic files.

+With the css/html I follow BEM naming conventions for ids and classes.

+##### Libraries

+   ##### Color

 ### Layout

+The page "layout" is done currently within [Hugo](http://gohugo.io) in a way very similar to jade, or handlebars or other templating tools.
+There is a [TODO](#todo) to accommodate other generators/templating tools but for now it's Hugo.

+The idea is to build an entire page out of rationally organized partials.
+The default template page is called single.html located in `app/hugo/layouts/_default`  You'll see it imports just two partials (head and body) that then load in other "lower" partials as organized in the `/partials` subdirectory.
+Currently these set of partials combine to form a holy grail layout based on flexboxes.
+But obviously the `/body` partials could be reorganized/recoded into whatever layout/method you want.
+This use of directories and partials integrates nicely with the 7-1 sass philosophy and makes it easier to find and style the various layout pieces.